Xilinx/XRT/src/runtime_src/doc/toc/test.rst

 Building XRT
 ~~~~~~~~~~~~

-Make sure you build XRT on a Centos7.4+ or Ubuntu16.04 or Ubuntu18.04 host.
+Make sure you build XRT on a Ubuntu 20.04 or Ubuntu 22.04 or CentOs 7.9+ or rhel9 host.

 It is probably safest if you keep your Git clone of XRT on a network
 mounted drive that can be accessed from different hosts.
 One